 Last summer, I was making a ton of blankets after opening my Etsy shop up for custom orders.
 I treated each blanket like a blog post and took notes and pictures along the way so I could share them with you once I had more time.
 Today, I’m sharing one of my absolute favorite designs.
-This is a super easy knit baby blanket pattern and it’s made up entirely of knits and purls.
+This is a free baby blanket knitting pattern that is really easy and it’s made up entirely of knits and purls.
 There are no fancy stitches involved, but the beautiful embossed diamond pattern makes it feel so much more intricate than it is.
 This Dina Blanket is a showstopping baby blanket that’s perfect for when you want to keep it gender-neutral but still have something bright and happy.
 I hope you enjoy!

 This blanket was actually made as a gift to my sister’s friend Dina when we found out she was expecting a baby.
-My sister wanted to give her something special and handmade, but since she doesn’t really do that kind of thing, she asked me to make one.
-It was really fun coming up with this design with my sister; we went through my big book of stitches* and picked out one we both liked and would be easy for me to do alongside my other projects.
+My sister wanted to give her something special and handmade, so she asked me to make a blanket.
+It was really fun coming up with this design with my sister; we went through my big book of stitches and picked out one we both liked and would be easy for me to do alongside my other projects.
 Then we headed to the store to pick out the exact colors and get some matching fleece.
-Although I run all my project ideas by my family and friends, it was nice to actually design something together like this.
+Although I run most of my project ideas by my sister, it was nice to actually design something together like this.

 We didn’t know if Dina was expecting a boy or a girl, so we decided to keep this simple and bright.
-This is a super easy knit baby blanket pattern and they diamond design is clean and classic, but I think the colors make it.
+The diamond design on this baby blanket knitting pattern is clean and classic, but I think the colors make it.
 They’re bright and happy and make me think of meadows.
-The soft green and the sky blue are perfect colors for any baby blanket, and the vibrant yellow and deep navy give them a little more dimension and robustness.
+The soft green and the sky blue are perfect colors for any baby blanket, and the vibrant yellow and deep navy give them a little more dimension.
 As always, I finished this blanket with a fleece lining on the back and a silver satin ribbon just to make it a little fancier.

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.